Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1A

 Memory Aid

-Real-World Application
+Real-World Example

 The 630-meter band: Maximum power permitted (except in some parts of Alaska) is 5 watts EIRP (Equivalent Isotropic Radiated Power).
 This is a low power limit - much lower than other bands.
 The low limit is to prevent interference to other services.
 5 watts EIRP is the maximum - this is the power limit for 630 meters.

-FCC Part 97.313Key Concepts
+Reference: FCC Part 97.313

-630-meter band, Maximum power, 5 watts EIRP, Equivalent isotropic radiated power
+630-meter band Maximum power 5 watts EIRP Equivalent isotropic radiated power

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1A topic.